GunomeMidare/sap-build-work-zone/docs/setup/principal-propagation.md

 - [ ] Set the profile parameter in the instance profile: `icm/HTTPS/verify_client` to `Verify_Client=1`. 🟢
 - [ ] Setup Rule Based User mapping – rule-based mapping of certificates is the recommended approach (based on the `CERTRULE` transaction). ⚪
     - [ ] Set the profile parameter in the instance profile: `login/certificate_mapping_rulebased` to `1`. ⚪
+- [ ] icm/trusted_reverse_proxy_<x> in S4 must be configured. ⚪
+- [ ] Rule Based Certificate Mapping for the user identity must be configured. ⚪
+- [ ] Mapped user must has the same, unique identifier. ⚪

 #### SAP BTP Subaccount
 - [ ] The runtime destination authentication method has been set to `Principal Propagation`. ⚪